TejasQ/tejaskumar.com/blog/1579543554591__5-things-i-love-about-my-website.md

 ## 2. It is a dream to develop

-This website is built with [React](https://reactjs.org/) and [ZEIT](https://zeit.co/)'s popular framework [Next.js](https://nextjs.org/), which honestly is such a dream to work with. 😍 Next.js' opinionated-ness as a framework takes a lot of the mental overhead of structuring my website away from me and, in many ways, _"just works"_.
+This website is built with [React](https://reactjs.org/) and [ZEIT](https://zeit.co/)'s popular framework [Next.js](https://nextjs.org/), which honestly is such a dream to work with. 😍 Next.js' opinionated-ness as a framework takes a lot of the mental overhead of structuring things away from me and, in many ways, _"just works"_.
 What's even better, is it's all magically ✨ server-rendered out-of-the-box, without extra work from me so search engines can pick it up and people can find it!

 ![An example of NON-server rendering](/img/blog/5-things-post/clientrender.gif)

 ### Server Rendering

 What is server rendering?
-It's when a website is _"rendered"_ (think, _drawn_) on the server and then delivered to a browser.
+It's when a site is _"rendered"_ (think, _drawn_) on the server and then delivered to a browser.
 This way, you get the content _immediately_ from a _server_.
 This is a bit different than how many websites work on the web today.
-If you've ever opened up a website and seen spinners immediately before your content, it's quite likely that that website was _not_ server rendered: it was _"drawn"_ (or _rendered_) in your browser (AKA the client, AKA _not_ a server).
+If you've ever opened up a website and seen spinners immediately before your content, it's quite likely that it was _not_ server rendered: it was _"drawn"_ (or _rendered_) in your browser (AKA the client, AKA _not_ a server).

 The benefit of server-rendering for me is:
 - You get your content immediately, instead of spinners